Jira Service Management vs Zendesk: An in-depth comparison for 2026

 There's a better way: Unify your tools with an AI layer

-Instead of picking one platform over the other, or struggling to sync them, you can bridge the gap with an intelligent automation layer.
+Instead of picking one platform over the other, you can bridge the gap with an intelligent automation layer.
 That's what eesel AI is.
-It’s not another helpdesk you have to migrate to; it’s a smart layer that plugs directly into the tools you already use, whether that's Zendesk, JSM, or something else.
+It’s not a replacement for your helpdesk; it’s a smart, complementary layer that plugs directly into the tools you already use, like Zendesk and JSM.

-Go live in minutes, not months. eesel AI is built to be self-serve.
-You can sign up, connect your helpdesk, and start setting up your AI agent on your own, without having to schedule a sales call or sit through a mandatory demo.
+• Go live in minutes. eesel AI is built to be self-serve.
+You can sign up, connect your helpdesk, and start setting up your AI agent on your own.

-Automate without losing control.
+• Automate while staying in control.
 Use the simulation engine to test your AI on your own historical data.
-You can see exactly how it will perform, fine-tune its behavior, and roll out automation with confidence, so there are no surprises for you or your customers.
+You can see exactly how it will perform, fine-tune its behavior, and roll out automation with confidence.

-Ready to stop choosing and start unifying?
-Try eesel AI for free and see how you can automate support by making the most of the tools and knowledge you already have.
+Ready to make your tools work even better together?
+Try eesel AI for free and see how you can automate support by making the most of the industry-leading tools and knowledge you already have.

 Frequently asked questions